 NASA will fund research payloads on test flights of a pair of commercial suborbital reusable launch vehicles as its microgravity flight opportunity program moves beyond parabolic flights in aircraft.
 Vertical-takeoff-and-landing vehicles under development by Masten Space Systems of Mojave, Calif., and Armadillo Aerospace of Heath, Texas, will carry four payloads aloft for reduced-gravity experiments during test flights later this year, according to NASA.
 The payloads, to be lofted on ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Masten, Armadillo Will Fly Suborbital Research Payloads".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Masten, Armadillo Will Fly Suborbital Research Payloads".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.